Cirrhosis: What You Need To Know

 - Autoimmune diseases such as autoimmune hepatitis, primary biliary cirrhosis (PBC), sclerosing cholangitis etc

-- A poor diet that lacks raw fruits and vegetables and is high in sugar and bad fats (deep fried foods and margarine and trans-fatty acids) can lead to fatty liver disease.
-The excess fat in the liver causes inflammation and is very toxic for the liver.
-Thus fatty liver can lead to cirrhosis.
+- A poor diet that lacks vegetables and is high in sugar and bad fats (deep fried foods and margarine and trans-fatty acids) can lead to fatty liver disease.
+The excess fat in the liver causes inflammation and is very toxic for the liver; fatty liver is the most common cause of cirrhosis.

 How can we reduce the inflammation that causes cirrhosis?